Turkey: Overview & Impact

 We leverage our extensive data to produce market assessments, sector-specific reports, and to share other trends and analysis on our network of SMEs.

-From 2016-2018, Building Markets offered services to Syrian-led civil society organizations.
-Resources and products from this program can be accessed in our reports and through: syriancivilsociety.org
+Building Markets has also offered services to Syrian-led civil society organizations.
+Resources and products from this program can be accessed in the reports section of this page and through: syriancivilsociety.org

 Donors and Partners